-We say $X$ is \emph{flag} if every set of vertices pairwise connected by edges spans a simplex of $X$.
+We say that $X$ is \emph{flag} if every set of vertices pairwise connected by edges spans a simplex of $X$.
 By a \emph{cycle} in $X$ we understand a subcomplex homeomorphic to $S^1$.
-If $\gamma$ is a cycle, by $|\gamma|$ we denote the number of edges in $\gamma$ and call it the \emph{length} of $\gamma$.
+If $\gamma$ is a cycle, by $|\gamma|$ we denote the number of edges in $\gamma$ and we call it the \emph{length} of $\gamma$.
 A \emph{diagonal} in $\gamma$ is an edge connecting two nonconsecutive vertices of $\gamma$.
 A \emph{link} of a vertex $v$, denoted by $X_v$, is a subcomplex of $X$ that consists of all simplices $\sigma \in X$ that do not contain $v$, but that together with $v$ span a simplex of~$X$.

-A \emph{simplicial map} $f\colon X \to Y$ between simplicial complexes $X$ and $Y$ is a map, which sends vertices to vertices, and whenever vertices $v_0,\ldots,v_k \in X$ span a simplex $\sigma$ of $X$, then their images span a simplex $\tau$ of $Y$ and we have $f(\sigma)=\tau$.
-Therefore simplicial map is determined by its values on the vertex set of $X$.
+A \emph{simplicial map} $f\colon X \to Y$ between simplicial complexes $X$ and $Y$ is a map which sends vertices to vertices, and if vertices $v_0,\ldots,v_k \in X$ span a simplex $\sigma$ of $X$ then their images span a simplex $\tau$ of $Y$ and we have $f(\sigma)=\tau$.
+Therefore a simplicial map is determined by its values on the vertex set of $X$.
 A simplicial map is called \emph{nondegenerate}, if it is injective on each simplex.

-Here we introduce the notion of combinatorial curvature and the combinatorial version of Gauss--Bonnet Theorem.
+We now introduce the notion of combinatorial curvature and the combinatorial version of the Gauss--Bonnet Theorem.